-Run Acrobat DC and Acrobat Reader DC faster in native mode on Apple computers using the Apple Silicon M1 processor.
+Run Acrobat and Acrobat Reader faster in native mode on Apple computers using the Apple Silicon M1 processor.

-With the September 2021 release, you can run Acrobat DC and Acrobat Reader DC (version 21.007.20091) natively on Apple computers with Silicon M1 processor with 1.5X the speed of Rosetta emulation mode.
+With the September 2021 release, you can run Acrobat and Acrobat Reader (version 21.007.20091) natively on Apple computers with Silicon M1 processor with 1.5X the speed of Rosetta emulation mode.

 Classic versions of Acrobat - Acrobat Pro 2017 and Acrobat Pro 2020 currently do not support native mode.

-Acrobat DC and Acrobat Reader DC can now run directly on the new ARM architecture of Apple Silicon computers without any intermediary translations.
+Adobe Acrobat and Acrobat Reader can now run directly on the new ARM architecture of Apple Silicon computers without any intermediary translations.
 This state of the application is referred to as the native mode.

 To use the native Apple Silicon mode, do the following:

 Acrobat and Acrobat Reader have minor feature differences when running in the native and the Rosetta emulation modes.
 For example, the Twain-based scanners and the legacy third-party (Intel-only) plug-ins are incompatible when Acrobat runs in native mode.
 To use these features, you have to run Acrobat in Rosetta emulation mode.